debops/debops/docs/defaults-detailed.rst

 * :envvar:`owncloud_config_host`

 Each dict can hold multiple keys and values.
-The dict value can either be a string (corresponding directly to the value in the :file:`config.php` file) or a dict itself in case more flexibility is required.
+The dict value can either be a value directly intended for ownCloud (corresponding directly to the value in the :file:`config.php` file) or a dict itself in case more flexibility is required.
+A ownCloud value can also be a dict.
+The decision is made based on the presence of the ``value`` and the ``state`` keys.
+If both are present, the ``state`` key will be evaluated by Ansible.
 Here are the available options of the inner dict:

 ``value``
+  Required, string.
 Corresponding to the value in the :file:`config.php` file.

 ``state``
-  Optional, string.
+  Required, string.
 Allows to specify if the option should be ``present`` or ``absent`` in the configuration.
-  Defaults to ``present``.

 .. note:: Parameters with \ (backslash) need to be double escaped: